 Depending on the building’s design, we offer two main types of smoke ventilation systems – Natural Smoke Ventilation Systems (NSVS) and Mechanical Smoke Ventilation Systems (MSVS).
 Whilst they both boast a number of benefits, there are a variety of factors that must be taken into consideration when deciding on the most appropriate system.

 Natural Residential Ventilation System

 As stated under Approved Document Part B (ADB), a Natural Smoke Ventilation System (NSVS) is the primary system used to satisfy Building Regulations.

-By utilising windows/vents, automatic opening vents (AOV) or, where there is no external wall, a vertical smoke shaft, a natural system uses the wind and thermal buoyancy (where hot air rises and draws in colder, denser air) to extract smoke from the building assisting in occupants’ evacuation.
+Natural Smoke Ventilation utilises windows/vents, automatic opening vents (AOV) or, where there is no external wall, a vertical smoke shaft.
+The systems use wind forces and thermal buoyancy (where hot air rises and draws in colder, denser air) to extract smoke from the building assisting in occupants’ evacuation.

 One of the main benefits of a natural system is its simplicity.
 The limited components required for this system makes it the cheaper smoke venting solution, as well as limiting its noise pollution, removing the requirement for acoustic silencers and keeping overall costs to a minimum.

 By taking this code-compliant approach, developers reduce the risk of building control finding the fire safety system to be insufficient, which may add to overall construction times and costs.

 There are, however, design limitations with a natural residential smoke ventilation.
 The requirement by ADB for a minimum of 1.5m2 smoke shafts can reduce the saleable space within a residential development, minimising profits for the developers.
 In light of this, developers could look to use a MSVS.